redtexts/texts/gorter_1920_open_letter_to_lenin.md

 What follows from these two facts?

 Firstly, that the dictatorship of a Party, of a Communist Party, cannot exist here in Germany, as it did in Russia, where a few thousand dominated the proletariat.
-Here, in order to conquer capital, the dictatorship must be exercised by the class itself, the entire class [(25)][notes].
+Here, in order to conquer capital, the dictatorship must be exercised by the class itself, the entire class^[The Russian Comm­unist Party at the time of Yudenitch’s and Denikin’s attacks, numbered 13,287 men, not one ten thousandth part of the population of 150 million.
+Through special weeks of propa­ganda the number, by January 1920, increased to 220,000.
+Now it is no more than 600,000, 52% of which are work­ers.].

 It is not, we insistently repeat, for any radical romantic, aesthetic, heroic or intellectual reason, but for the most simple and concrete fact-one moreover that is only too much felt by the German proletariat: that highly organised German monopoly banking capital is so powerful, and unites the entire bourgeoisie.

 The same cause that unites the entire bourgeoisie makes it necessary that the entire class should exercise its dictatorship.

-### A United Proletariat Necessary.
+## A United Proletariat Necessary.

 From the above mentioned causes there follows secondly: that at the beginning and during the course of the revolution the masses are divide into two hostile camps.
 By masses we mean the proletariat and the other working class combined.